saleor/apps/apps/cms-v2/docs/configuration.md

    ![cms-token.png](images/cms-token.png)
 5. Update fields mapping in the app
    ![field-mapping.png](images/field-mapping.png)

+## How to test your configuration:

+If you set up your configuration like above we can now test connection between Saleor and Contentful.

-6. Go to Dashboard and try to update/create product and variant
+1. Go to Dashboard and try to update/create product and variant
-7. You should see variants in content tab in Contentful
+2. You should see variants in content tab in Contentful
    ![content.png](images/content.png)